Romea/romea-core-imu/README.md

 ## **Contributing**

-If you'd like to contribute to Project Title, here are some guidelines:
+If you'd like to contribute to this project, here are some guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.